 What about the Weeds?

 The weeds vary from year to year in Frenchman’s Bay.
-Three years ago we had minimal weeds.
 Weeds are not a new issue and paddling clubs across Canada have successfully reduced weed growth through various means.
-While algae was reported in the southwest part of the Bay, this was minimal.
 PRCC would like to work with community groups and associations, local businesses, the City of Pickering and the TRCA to look at solutions for reducing weeds and improving water quality in the Bay.
 Frenchman’s Bay is a resource for all of us to use and enjoy.